Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can satisfy any woman just by being in the same room with her.
+Jayesh has been meaning to get a penis reduction for years now, but his pride won't allow him to accept the countless invitations from limping, bow-legged women to pay for the procedure.

-Updated on: [15/2/2025]
+Updated on: [16/2/2025]
 <!-- #jokeEnd -->